Sequence data management and sharing

 To rapidly alert the health authorities and international community should variants of interest emerge.

-Number of sequences shared on GISAID since January 2022
+Number of sequences shared on GISAID starting July 2021

-The AFROSCREEN project reinforces the genome surveillance system of each country in which it is in place, and supports its development where it does not yet exist.
+The AFROSCREEN project strengthens the genomic surveillance system in each country, where it is in place, and supports its development where it does not yet exist.

-The final objective of the project is to make sequencing and epidemiological data available to help decision-makers define public health priorities and preventive measures to control and limit the circulation of variants.
+The ultimate goal of the project is to make sequencing and epidemiological data available to help decision-makers define public health priorities and preventive measures to control and limit the circulation of variants.

 The open-access platform GISAID facilitates the rapid sharing of data on all flu viruses and the coronavirus responsible for Covid-19.